semaphoreci/docs/secrets-yaml-reference_5b680e022c7d3a03f89d6261.md

 bucket.

-The value of each `name` property should be unique among all `secrets` buckets that exists under the same organization.
+The value of each `name` property should be unique among all `secrets` buckets that exists under the same organization and must only contain ASCII characters, dashes and underscores – space characters are not allowed.

 ### data: